RasaHQ/rasa/docs/docs/reference/rasa/nlu/selectors/response_selector.md

  | process(message: Message, **kwargs: Any) -> None
 ```

+Selects most like response for message.

+**Arguments**:

+- `message` - Latest user message.
+- `kwargs` - Additional key word arguments.

+**Returns**:

-Return the most likely response, the associated intent_response_key and its similarity to the input.
+  the most likely response, the associated intent_response_key and its
+  similarity to the input.

 #### persist